by Martin Maenza

 “Give her a chance, Hawk,” the Bumblebee suggested.

 “Why should I?
 She must be in league with him or something!”
 Hawk let his anger flow.
 “Why else would she keep showing up, especially tonight when he did?”
-He got right up into Dove’s face, but she stood firm.
+He stood aggressively face-to-face with Dove, but she firmly stood her ground.
 “Give me one reason why I should even trust you, lady!”

 Dove paused for a second and thought.
 “I know you’ll be changing back to your normal self any moment now, Hawk,” she said as she stepped back into a nearby alleyway.
 As the two heroes followed her, she glanced around to ensure the three were alone.
 “You want a reason to trust me?
 I’ll give you one.”